 He was a son of man, that is, a human being.
 And he is the Son of God, in that he has always existed as the Eternally Begotten One who comes forth from the Father forever.
 He always has, and he always will.
 He is the Second Person of the Trinity with all of the divine nature fully in him.

 He is born of a virgin.
-He had a human father but he didn't have sex with this virgin until Jesus was conceived.
-He was conceived of the Holy Spirit in the virgin Mary.
+He was conceived of the Holy Spirit in the Virgin Mary.
 Thus he is human—fully human.
 The Bible wants to emphasize that he is fully human.

-So that's the common understanding: he is both divine and he is human—two natures, one person.
+So that's a common understanding: he is both divine and human—two natures, one person.

 Jesus was very subtle in that he was always opening his identity to those with eyes to see, but he wasn't opening it so blatantly that everybody would come and make him king.
 He had to steer a very narrow course in disclosing his identity, not just openly saying, "I'm the Messiah, I'm the King of the World.
 Come and acknowledge me as King."
 He didn't talk like that.

 He was quiet.
 He was subtle.
 And he would make explicit claims in certain settings and implicit in others.
 And only when the time was right—mainly when he was on trial for his life, and they said, "Are you the Christ, the Son of the living God?"—did he say, "I am, and you will see the Son of Man coming with great power and glory."
 So he confessed his open deity right at the point where he knew he would be crucified for it.

 So I hope that helps.
 "Son of Man" has the double meaning of human being and, according to Daniel 7, the exalted heavenly one.
 And Jesus means to communicate both of those.

 © Desiring God.
 Used with permission.
 See original article here.